 |Percentage change from 2006

-As well as managing our direct greenhouse gas emissions we can also have an influence on indirect emissions associated with our business activities – our value chain emissions.
-Our analysis shows that the main sources of carbon emissions in our value chain are associated with: advertisements we place for clients; goods and services we buy; and day-to-day activities (our direct emissions).
+We can also have an influence on indirect emissions associated with our business activities – our value chain emissions.
+These include emissions associated with advertisements we place for clients and the goods and services we buy.
 GroupM, our Media Investment Management business, is exploring how we can work with clients to reduce the carbon footprint of media campaigns.
-We are also integrating the analysis into procurement tools to help us identify lower carbon procurement options.
+We are integrating our analysis of value chain emissions into procurement tools to help us identify lower carbon procurement options.

-Our business in India has established the WPP India CSR Foundation in line with local regulatory requirements.
-This will be investing US$5 million in projects supporting education, life skills and vocational training for children aged 11-18.
+The WPP India CSR Foundation is investing US$5 million in projects supporting education, life skills and vocational training for children aged 11-18.

 We launched Common Ground in 2016, a new collaboration between the world’s six biggest advertising and marketing services groups.
 Common Ground aims to use the power of communication to help achieve the United Nations Sustainability Goals.
 WPP is focusing on the goal of gender equality, which is important both in its own right as well as having attendant benefits for tackling poverty and improving education and economic growth.
 Our companies are involved in a number of pro bono projects aimed at tackling gender bias and stereotyping in the media and promoting opportunity for women and girls.
 More details will be available in our Sustainability Report.